 After growing up in the family steakhouse business, Rick earned a degree in business administration from Southeastern State University.
 Rick has over 35 years of experience in the hospitality industry and is the owner of Wells Hospitality Group, which co-owns Rick’s Chophouse and Harvest Seasonal Kitchen in Historic Downtown McKinney.
 Rick has a rich past in philanthropy including serving as the President of the Samaritan Inn and President of the Foundation for Lovejoy Schools.
 In 2018, he was awarded two inaugural awards, the Cornerstone Ranch LaFerney Community Hero award and the Cultivating Land and Community Award from Farm and Ranch Freedom Alliance.
 In 2019, Rick was honored as Distinguished Alumnus of Southeastern State University.

 Megan graduated with a BS in Biology from Boston University in 2004.
 After several years working in biotech and scientific research, Megan and her father created Pure Land Farm in McKinney in 2012, a seasonal pick-your-own fruit and vegetable farm.
-Pure Land Farm uses all organic methods on two acres of thornless blackberries, one acre of annuals, and a 50-tree fruit orchard.
+Pure Land Farm uses all organic methods on three acres of thornless blackberries and two acres of annual fruits and vegetables.
 She has served as the Executive Director of the Seed Project Foundation and Creative Director for Wells Hospitality Group/DFA since 2016.

 ANDREA SHACKELFORD – Board Member